-Three-year-old Trent Orlandi is a “Grey Ghost” helped by Great Lakes Weimaraner Rescue.
-He created this book to pay the rescue back and pay it forward by helping his fellow Weims find fantastic foster and forever homes.
-Trent is an AKC Canine Good Citizen.
-He is certified with Bright & Beautiful Therapy Dogs, Inc. and volunteers with Pet-A-Pet Club, Inc. and The “Fur Angels” pet therapy groups.
-Trent volunteers at the Michigan Freedom Center at Detroit Metro Airport where he was honored as a volunteer of the month in June 2016.
+Three-year-old Trent Orlandi was a “Grey Ghost” helped by Great Lakes Weimaraner Rescue.
+He and Cindy created this book to pay the rescue back and pay it forward by helping his fellow Weims find fantastic foster and forever homes.
+Trent was an AKC Canine Good Citizen.
+He was certified with Bright & Beautiful Therapy Dogs, Inc. and volunteered with Pet-A-Pet Club, Inc. and The “Fur Angels” pet therapy groups.
+Trent volunteered at the Michigan Freedom Center at Detroit Metro Airport where he was honored as a volunteer of the month in June 2016.

 The most important thing the author wants readers to gain from her book:

 Dog lovers are happy people, and those who love the breed called Weimaraners, also known as Grey Ghosts, aren’t just happy – they are as loyal as these dogs are faithful friends.

 Enter the coloring book called Love Is a Dog and Some Crayons by a three-year-old rescued Weimaraner named Trent.
 Written with a little help from his human ghostwriter Cindy Orlandi and illustrator Kelly Alves, this fun and educational coloring book raises awareness of their beloved breed while also raising money to assist Weimaraners in need.